josrolgil/josrolgil.github.io/_posts/2025-03-18-traffic-with-hyperfoil.md

 ```
 run my-benchmark
 ```
-where my-benchmark is defined in the yaml file.
+where my-benchmark is the name defined in the yaml file.

 You will see live information about the traffic being sent
 ![execution]({{ site.baseurl }}/images/2025/hyperfoil/hyper1.png)